Love marriage: In India

 In India, love marriages started becoming popular in urban areas in the 1970s.
 Initially, love marriages occurred between acceptable communities.
-Love marriage now commonly transcend ethnic, community and religion barriers.
+Love marriages now commonly transcend ethnic, community and religion barriers.

 In a 2012 survey conducted by Ipsos for the TV channel NDTV, 74% of the respondents said that they preferred an arranged marriage.
 In 2010, the National Commission for Women (NCW) released a report stating that it had documented 326 cases of honour crime in the past year, majority of which were due to inter-caste marriages.

 In a 2014 survey conducted by the United Nations Population Fund and International Center for Research on Women, 11.7% of men and 8.5% of women surveyed claimed that they chose their partners and married with or without the consent of their families.
 The boundaries between the two types have started to blur.
 The term love-arranged marriage is used to describe a new emerging form of marriage which contains elements of both arranged marriage and love marriage.
 Love marriages are seen as imposition of the younger generation's will over the older generation's wishes.